Look: 3,000 animals, 6 themed zones; what to expect at Dubai Safari Park from Oct 1

 As Dubai Safari Park is set to reopen for the sixth season on October 1, Khaleej Times had a preview of the park and its new residents.
 The park now boasts of over 3,000 animals from 87 different species in what is a rich blend of entertainment and education.

-One among them is the African Village that offered a taste of the continent.
-The area had some of the world’s largest and smallest land mammals, including the majestic African elephant and the playful meerkat.
+One among them is the African Village that offers a taste of the continent.
+The zone has some of the world’s largest and smallest land mammals, including the majestic African elephant and the playful meerkat.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.